xythobuz/OpenRaider/README.md

 ## License

-The included font, Droid Sans Mono, was created by Steve Matteson and is licensed under the [Apache 2.0 License](http://www.droidfonts.com/licensing/).
+The included example Font, [Droid Sans Mono](http://www.droidfonts.com/licensing/), was created by Steve Matteson and is licensed under the [Apache 2.0 License](http://www.apache.org/licenses/LICENSE-2.0).

+The included sample WAV file is made from the [Falling Mate ringtone](http://brechler-web.de/fallingmate/) by [Plaetzchen](http://plaetzchen.cc).

 OpenRaider is based on code, specs, and alogrithms from: